joshamilton/Hamilton_acI_2017/manuscript/manuscript.md

 The Supplemental Text S1 contains a series of brief vignettes explaining why select compounds were discarded based on the afore-mentioned considerations, and provides examples of additional curation efforts applied to biologically plausible compounds.
 For a plausible auxotrophy, we screened the genomes for the canonical biosynthetic pathway(s) for that compound, and retained those compounds for which the biosynthetic pathway was incomplete.
 For a plausible nutrient source, we screened the genomes for the canonical degradation pathway(s) for that compound, and retained those compounds for which the degradation pathway was complete.

-All computational steps were implemented using Python scripts, freely available as part of the reverseEcology Python package developed for this project (https://pypi.python.org/pypi/reverseEcology/, DOI:######).
+All computational steps were implemented using Python scripts, freely available as part of the reverseEcology Python package developed for this project ([https://pypi.python.org/pypi/reverseEcology/](https://pypi.python.org/pypi/reverseEcology/), DOI:[10.5281/zenodo.839856](https://doi.org/10.5281/zenodo.839856)).

 ## Identification of Transported Compounds